JNRowe/upoints/doc/geolocation_and_pathcross.rst

 new features in our manual path cross tool, all based around the idea of relative proximity.

-The "average" location of a person is important when calculating whether your paths cross [3]_.
-I'm not really interested in seeing when somebody who works at the same site as me is within twenty kilometres of me as it would clearly happen a lot, but I'd like to see when somebody visits from abroad or heads to a show within perhaps thirty kilometres of my location.
+The “average” location of a person is important when calculating whether your paths cross [3]_.
+I’m not really interested in seeing when somebody who works at the same site as me is within twenty kilometres of me as it would clearly happen a lot, but I’d like to see when somebody visits from abroad or heads to a show within perhaps thirty kilometres of my location.